videoly/ember-trix-next/tests/dummy/app/templates/docs/usage/index.md

 # Quickstart

-In most cases it would be enough just to use the inline variant of the component:
+In the most cases it would be enough just to use the inline variant of the component:

 {{#docs-demo as |demo|}}
   {{#demo.example name="trix-simple.hbs"}}